symemi115/consumer-age-behaviour/README.md

 **Conclusion**
 The analysis provides definitive evidence that elderly male customers (542) significantly outnumber elderly female customers (246) at the superstore.
 This 68.8% vs 31.2% distribution validates the initial hypothesis and establishes a clear demographic dominance that should inform strategic business decisions moving forward.
+The data confirms that most elderly customers (65+) are between 65-69 years old.
+This age concentration provides valuable targeting information for business planning and customer engagement strategies.

 **Credits & Content used:**